omnayani33/Expense-Tracker-/README.md

 # Expense-Tracker

-Of course!
-Here is a comprehensive README.md file for your Expense Tracker project.
-This file explains the project's features, how to set it up, the technologies used, and provides a look at the database schema, all based on the Python code you provided.

-Tkinter Expense Tracker
 A comprehensive, feature-rich desktop application for tracking personal expenses, built with Python's Tkinter library for the GUI and SQLite for database management.
 The application provides a user-friendly interface for managing expenses, categories, budgets, and generating insightful visual reports.
 It also includes a full-featured admin panel for user and system management.

 Screenshots